mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

 Neural networks cannot make sense of the dictionary-labeled integers for each word, so a one-hot-encoded vector is passed as its input.
 That is, each word becomes a **9983-dimensional vector** with all values set to 0 except one: the corresponding word is the set to one.
 This data structure is **extremely sparse** and would require a staggering amount of trainable parameters.
 Thus, a word embedding is included as a first layer to the model.

 An embedding is a form of dimensionality reduction.
 In the one-hot-encoded vector, every word is independent of all others, as each word has a single exclusive dimension for representation.
 In an embedding, each word is represented as a vector in a **n-dimensional space**, where **n is much smaller than the number of words**.
 This way, **words are dependent on each other** and, in a good embedding, **semantically similar words lay closer in the embedding space**.
 In our model, the embedding will be 200-dimensional.
 Learning how to embed words is not a simple task and many models use pre-trained embeddings.
-However, as our data consists of tweets, which contain many typos and idioms, I first wanted to use a untrained embedding, which is trained simultaneously with the model.
+However, as our data consists of tweets, which contain many typos and idioms, I first wanted to use an untrained embedding, which is trained simultaneously with the model.

 After the embedding layer, two parallel networks exist: one is a series of **three 1D convolutions** that can master relationships between adjacent words (remember that the words will be represented as a vector containing its meaning laying in a 200-dimensional space); the other path is a **two-layered recurrent neural network composed of GRU units**.
 GRUs are fairly recent, they are easier to train than the classic LSTM units (as they have fewer parameters) and often result in similar performance.
 Thus, I wanted to give the still young GRU a try.

 A quite large dropout (0.5 rate) is used after the GRU layers as recurrent neural networks easily overfit.
 This rate is still smaller than the one suggested on the paper (0.7), although they used LSTM units.

-**The model architecture is represented on the scheme below:**
+### Model architecture

 ![Model architecture with parallel convolutional and RNN paths](@assets/images/sentiment140/architecture1.png)